Weekly Information about Bright Comets (2025 Dec. 20: North)

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)

-It will brighten up to 12 mag in 2026 summer.
-Now it is 16.2 mag (Sept.
-18, Francois Kugel).
-Brightening slowly.
-It will be getting lower gradually after this, and it will be unobservable in January in the Southern Hemisphere, or in February in the Northern Hemisphere.
+Now it is 16.4 mag (Nov.
+27, Andrew Pearce).
+Fading slowly.
+It will be fainter than 18 mag in April.
+It will be unobservable in February in the Southern Hemisphere, or in March in the Northern Hemisphere.

 Date(TT) R.A.
 (2000) Decl.
 Delta r Elong. m1 Best Time(A, h)